security-union/videocall-rs/videocall-types/README.md

 `videocall-types` is a Rust library that provides the shared types and definitions for the [videocall.rs](https://videocall.rs) teleconferencing system.
 This crate contains essential data structures and type definitions used across the system, enabling seamless communication and interoperability between components.

+## Main Repo

+If you are new to videocall you should start at our repo [videocall](https://github.com/security-union/videocall-rs)

 ## Features

 - **Common Data Models**: Standardized types for messages, user sessions, room configurations, and more.